-During the first quarter of 2020, the following activity is expected in the FSPCF:
+During the fourth quarter of 2020, the following activity is expected in the FSPCF:

-- The Authority will make several compensation payments to the unsecured creditors of the bankrupt Errington Cedar Products Ltd. - The Authority will continue to monitor licensee insolvencies in the Province and work proactively with Forestry Service Providers to determine whether or not they may be eligible for FSPCF assistance. - The Authority will continue to work with the province and the forest industry to develop a mechanism to build the FSPCF to a level where it will be able to react to a significant insolvency should one occur.
+- The Authority will continue to monitor licensee insolvencies in the Province and work proactively with Forestry Service Providers to determine whether or not they may be eligible for FSPCF assistance. - The Authority will continue to work with the province and the forest industry to develop a mechanism to build the FSPCF to a level where it will be able to react to a significant insolvency should one occur.